 A special product was Brazilwood (pau brasil in Portuguese), wood from a species of trees found in Brazil that according to some, is responsible to give the country its name.
 The wood was rasped and then used to colour textiles.
 Rasping this wood was a labour intensive work and the Dutch found a special way to get this job done, a method that at he time, was considered economically clever.

 From 1630 to 1654, parts of South America were Dutch, the so colled colonies of Dutch Brazil or New Holland.
 A major role in Dutch-Brazilian history was played by Johan Maurits (John Maurice) of Nassau Siegen.
 He became governor of Dutch Brazil in the years 1637 to 1643 and his extraordinary choices lead to interesting insights into the world that the Dutch met in South America.
 He employed artists and scientists to explore the country.
 Their work, when being brought back to Europe, was (and still is) rich material to learn from about a foreign region far, far away.
+Because of his involvement in the transatlantic trade of enslaved persons from Africa who then were forced to hard labour on Southern American plantations, John Maurice is a controversial historic figure.

 This walking tour leads along traces of Amsterdam's historical relationship with Brazil.
 Get surprised by the rich common past that both share with each other.
 Meet remaining witnesses of what Dutch merchants contrived in South America and hear about the people and products travelling to and from Brazil.